-The Tayside Regional Improvement Collaborative is led by the Council’s of Angus, Dundee City and Perth and Kinross, with NHS Tayside.
+The Tayside Regional Improvement Collaborative (TRIC) is led by the Councils of Angus, Dundee City and Perth and Kinross, along with NHS Tayside.
 We work closely with our Community Planning Partnerships, engaging with the third sector, Police Scotland and other key partners.

 Whilst across Tayside we have been making progress in our respective areas, evidence suggests there is more we can do.
 The desire to drive that improvement has led to the development of our Tayside Collaborative.

-A more strategic Framework for Collaboration has been established to create a clear process for this work and to ensure it retains a focus on tackling areas that will have the most impact on outcomes.
-As part of this the Collaborative will:
+A more strategic framework for collaboration has been established to create a clear process for this work and to ensure it retains a focus on tackling areas that will have the most impact on outcomes.
+As part of this the TRIC will:

 - build the collective capacity and resilience of services